Photo by Marc Schiffhauer/Shutterstock

-The northern lights are among nature’s most spectacular displays.
+The Northern Lights are among nature’s most spectacular displays.
 The celestial phenomenon, also known as the aurora borealis, occurs when electrically charged solar particles collide with atmospheric gases to produce a dazzling neon light show that illuminates the night sky.
 Even experts can’t always predict exactly when and where the lights can be seen, but your best bet for catching them is during winter in these high-latitude polar regions.
+Here are the best places to see the Northern Lights—and how to experience them.

-How to go: From Fairbanks, 1st Alaska Tours runs aurora viewing trips to the Chena Hot Springs where travelers will visit the area’s ice museum, then soak in healing waters while watching solar activity above.
-From $200 per person
+How to go: From Fairbanks, 1st Alaska Tours runs aurora viewing evening trips to the Chena Hot Springs, one of the best hot springs in the United States, where travelers will visit the area’s ice museum, then soak in healing waters while watching solar activity above.
+From $170 per person

 When to go: From mid-August to late April

-Where to go: Many parts of northern Canada witness the aurora borealis regularly, but the extremely remote Yukon and Northwest Territories are some of the greatest spots to see the natural light show.
+Where to go: Many parts of northern Canada witness the aurora borealis regularly, but the extremely remote Yukon and Northwest Territories are some of the top spots to see the natural light show.

-How to go: In Yellowknife, the northern lights are visible up to 240 days of the year.
-Guests who stay in lakeside tepees at the Aboriginal-owned Aurora Village have an estimated 95 percent chance of seeing the aurora at least once within a three-day visit, according to the tour operator.
-From $505 for hotel and tour package
+How to go: In Yellowknife, the Northern Lights are visible up to 240 days of the year.
+At Aurora Village—an Aboriginal-owned and operated gathering of 21 tepees surrounding a frozen lake—guests who book the three-night viewing package have an estimated 98 percent chance of seeing the aurora at least once, according to the tour operator.
+(Guests actually stay at nearby hotels and receive nightly transportation to Aurora Village for Northern Lights viewing.)
+From $965 per person for three-night tour

 When to go: From late August to mid-April

-How to go: Sail through Arctic fjords while searching for the northern lights on a three-hour guided boat tour with Tromsø Safari (from $163 per person) or embark on a four-day Nordic Wildlife and Northern Lights adventure led by a Sámi guide with Off the Map Travel (from $2,450 per person).
+How to go: Sail through Arctic fjords while searching for the Northern Lights on a three-hour guided boat tour with Tromsø Safari (from $167 per person) or embark on a four-day Nordic Wildlife and Northern Lights adventure led by a Sámi guide with Off the Map Travel (from $2,450 per person).

 When to go: From late September to early April

-Where to go: Most of Greenland lies within the Arctic Circle, making it a prime location for spotting the northern lights.
-The small town of Kangerlussuaq hosts an international airport where most travelers arrive to the island and is also situated right in the middle of the area where the aurora borealis is best experienced.
+Where to go: Most of Greenland lies within the Arctic Circle, making it a prime location for spotting the Northern Lights.
+The small town of Kangerlussuaq hosts an international airport where most travelers arrive on the island and is also situated right in the middle of the area where the aurora borealis is best experienced.

 When to go: From September to early April

-Where to go: In Lapland, Finland’s sparsely populated northern region bordering Sweden, Norway, and Russia, the northern lights are visible on roughly 200 nights of the year thanks to extremely minimal light pollution.
+Where to go: In Lapland, Finland’s sparsely populated northern region bordering Sweden, Norway, and Russia, the Northern Lights are visible on roughly 200 nights of the year thanks to very minimal light pollution.

-How to go: The Nellim Wilderness Hotel boasts a handful of glass-domed igloos where guests can watch the aurora borealis while sheltered from the -22°F winds in the sub-Arctic reaches of Finnish Lapland.
-From $243 per night
+How to go: The Nellim Wilderness Hotel boasts a handful of glass-domed igloos, dubbed Aurora Bubbles, where guests can watch the aurora borealis while sheltered from the -22°F winds in the sub-Arctic reaches of Finnish Lapland.
+The three-night Northern Lights Adventure package includes adrenaline-inducing adventures such as snowmobiling and a “husky safari” too.
+From $1,275 per person

 When to go: From early September to late March